Electrical Energy is primarily concerned with meeting the future demand for electric energy while satisfying environmental constraints.

 - University Center of Excellence for Photovoltaic Research and Education

-- Power System Monitoring, Analysis Protection, Operation and Control
+- Power System Protection, Control, Optimization, and Automation

 - Power System Simulation and Visualization

 - High Voltage Engineering

 - Energy System Cybersecurity

 - Silicon-based Microchips and Microsystems